WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/index.md

 sharing how to script the Smart Connection specific part of the scripting object model.
 It should be used as a companion to InDesign’s Scripting Guide and the scripting model presented by the Adobe ExtendScript Toolkit.

-This guide can be used for the following version of Smart Connection:
+This guide can be used for the following versions of Smart Connection:
-* Smart Connection for Adobe CC
-* Smart Connection for Adobe CC 2014
-* Smart Connection for Adobe CC 2015
 * Smart Connection for Adobe CC 2017
 * Smart Connection for Adobe CC 2018
 * Smart Connection for Adobe CC 2019